decred/politeia/politeiad/cmd/politeia/README.md

 ## Obtain politeiad identity

-The politeiad identity is the contains the public key that is sued to verify replies from politeiad.
+The politeiad identity contains the public key that is used to verify replies from politeiad.

 ```
 $ politeia  -v -testnet -rpchost 127.0.0.1 -rpcuser=user -rpcpass=pass identity